Multi-Jet Production in Deep Inelastic Scattering with Pythia: Computational setup and validation

 \subsection{Computational setup}

 Hard events are generated at leading order in QCD using a HPC-enabled version of the \sherpa event generator \cite{Gleisberg:2008ta}, using the automated matrix-element generator COMIX \cite{Gleisberg_2008} and stored using the efficient and scalable HDF5 event-file format \cite{Hoche:2019flt,Bothmann:2023ozs}.\footnote{Available at \url{https://gitlab.com/hpcgen/me}.} For cross checks, we have also generated events with \madgraph \cite{Alwall_2014} using identical model parameters and phase-space cuts as the \sherpa samples, stored using the Les Houches Event File format \cite{Alwall:2006yp}.
 All parton-multiplicity samples are generated with $10~\mathrm{M}$ events, except the highest multiplicity sample, which has $1~\mathrm{M}$ events of the process $e^- ~p \rightarrow e^- ~5j$.
 We consider a larger event sample unreasonable for the scope of this study, as the generation of unweighted events requires a significant investment of CPU resources (approximately $24~\mathrm{k}~\mathrm{CPUh}/1~\mathrm{M}~\text{events}$).
 With \madgraph we limit our study to events with up to $2$ additional partons, as we observed that the cross section became increasingly unstable with $3$ additional partons or more with the applied cuts.
 We have made all event samples publicly available \cite{Sample1,Sample2,Sample3,Sample4,Sample5}.
 The cuts are chosen very inclusively to cover multiple analyses and kinematic ranges with the cost of lower statistics in some multi-differential observables.
-The lowest-multiplicity sample is generated with a cut on virtuality $Q^2 > 2$ GeV$^2$, while for higher multiplicities we further employ the $k_\mathrm{T}$-algorithm in the FastJet \cite{Cacciari_2012} implementation and apply an additional cut of $k_\mathrm{T} > 2~\mathrm{GeV}$ to regulate infrared divergences.
+The lowest-multiplicity sample is generated with a cut on virtuality $Q^2 > 2$ GeV$^2$, while for higher multiplicities we further employ the longitudinally invariant inclusive $k_\mathrm{T}$ algorithm in the FastJet \cite{Cacciari_2012} implementation, in both the analyses and event generators, and apply an additional cut of $k_\mathrm{T} > 2~\mathrm{GeV}$ in the center-of-momentum frame of the beams to regulate infrared divergences.

 We use the $G_\upmu$-scheme with electroweak input parameters

 Quark masses are taken in the four-flavour scheme and the $b$-quark mass is set to $m_b = 4.7~\mathrm{GeV}$.
 The PDF choice is \texttt{NNPDF40\_lo\_pch\_as\_01180} \cite{NNPDF:2021njg} interfaced via the LHAPDF6 package \cite{Buckley_2015}.
 According to the PDF, we use a value of $\alpha_\mathrm{S}(m_Z) = 0.118$ in the hard scattering.